-AG: Michigan governor, family were moved as plotters tracked
+Michigan official: Governor was aware of plot against her

 LANSING, Mich.
-(AP) — Michigan Gov. Gretchen Whitmer and her family were at times moved around by authorities as law enforcement tracked the men who allegedly plotted for months to kidnap her, the state’s attorney general said Friday.
+(AP) — Law enforcement took steps to protect Michigan Gov. Gretchen Whitmer and her family as authorities tracked the men who allegedly plotted for months to kidnap her, the state’s attorney general said Friday.

 Dana Nessel disclosed the detail to “CBS This Morning.”
 She said the Democratic governor was consistently updated about the investigation over the past couple months.